grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 My `rsnapshot` backups of course were using `rsync` which has its own filter language.
 I had set that to look for files called `.bitfolk-rsync-filter` in each directory.
-The rules in that file would only apply to entires _in that directory_.
+The rules in that file would only apply to entries _in that directory_.
 I had files like this:

 ```txt,name=/var/.bitfolk-rsync-filter